AGENCE FRANCO - ALLEMANDE INTERNATIONALE

-As of June 1, 2001 all agreements between private persons regarding the acquisition of a property for housing are subject to a right to withdraw by the purchaser within seven days and no one is enabled to receive funds before this legal delay expires with the exception of a professional agent or notary having received a sales mandat and holding a financial guarantee regarding the repayment of the funds.
+All agreements between private persons regarding the acquisition of a property for housing are subject to a right to withdraw by the purchaser within seven days and no one is enabled to receive funds before this legal delay expires with the exception of a professional agent or notary having received a sales mandat and holding a financial guarantee regarding the repayment of the funds.
 The signed contract is delivered to the purchaser by registered mail or equivalent.
 The delay of withdrawal starts on the following day after the first presentation of this letter.

 If you choose to buy, a legal preliminary agreement is arranged taking into consideration the above conditions.
 This can be made by a notary or an officially certified broker.
 In this preliminary agreement, the main points of the contract are determined These form the basis of the notary contract later.
 This preliminary agreement is absolutely binding.
 Non-compliance, and refusal to sign the notary contract, incurs a penalty, usually 10% of the purchase price, to be paid to other party.

 If you require financing, indicate this when making the preliminary agreement.
 If the other party agrees with it, this financing requirement can be included as a safeguard, or get-out, clause.

 The preliminary agreement is passed on to the notary, who creates the final notary contract within a period of 2-3 months.
 This period is relatively long, since the notary must collect various documents from the Mairie, the Land Register and the Revenue offices.
 The notary vouches for the legal passage of title with his signature, and for the new Land Register entry which can then take place.